magento/architecture/design-documents/checkout/alternative-checkout-flow.md

  - Do we want to have only one `Add to Cart` entry-point for multiple product types?
  - Should shipping address be a part of the Cart?
 (No)
  - Should we migrate to integer representation of amounts to avoid one-cent issues and support zero-decimal currencies out-of-box?
- - Do we want to calculate all totals in both base and display currencies or just convert totals from base to display currency where it needed0?
  - The current shopping cart contains actions which do not belong to it like shipping estimation, coupon and gift cards.
  - Do we want to use some kind of signature for quote and totals to do not re-calculate totals on every page loading?
- - Persist totals in a separate table as JSON?

 ## Summary